dotnet/docs-aspire/docs/extensibility/secure-communication-between-integrations.md

 - _MailDevResource.AppHost_: The [app host](../fundamentals/app-host-overview.md) that uses the custom resource and defines it as a dependency for a Newsletter service.
 - _MailDevResource.NewsletterService_: An ASP.NET Core Web API project that sends emails using the MailDev container.
 - _MailDevResource.ServiceDefaults_: Contains the [default service configurations](../fundamentals/service-defaults.md) intended for sharing.
-- _MailKit.Client_: Contains the custom integration that exposes the MailKit `SmptClient` through a factory.
+- _MailKit.Client_: Contains the custom client integration that exposes the MailKit `SmtpClient` through a factory.

 ## Update the MailDev resource

 To flow authentication credentials from the MailDev resource to the MailKit integration, you need to update the MailDev resource to include the username and password parameters.

-The MailDev container supports basic authentication for both incoming and outgoing SMTP.
+The MailDev container supports basic authentication for both incoming and outgoing simple mail transfer protocol (SMTP).
 To configure the credentials for incoming, you need to set the `MAILDEV_INCOMING_USER` and `MAILDEV_INCOMING_PASS` environment variables.
 For more information, see [MailDev: Usage](https://maildev.github.io/maildev/#usage).
 Update the _MailDevResource.cs_ file in the `MailDev.Hosting` project, by replacing its contents with the following C# code:

 :::code source="snippets/MailDevResourceWithCredentials/MailDev.Hosting/MailDevResource.cs" highlight="9-10":::